 There is no way to become faster in culling without measuring your last performance.
-Some of the professionals used a timer to measure their performance per 20-30 minutes session.
-You can also check the timing difference when you just cull it after the shoot or when you cull it after procrastinating for so long.
+Some professionals used a timer to measure their performance per 20-30 minutes session.
+You can also check the timing difference when you cull it after the shoot or when you cull it after procrastinating for so long.

 Where and when to cull?